If you love the look of roses in your living room, but don’t want to grow roses indoors, learning to care for a rose bouquet is a great idea.

 How to take care of roses in a vase?

-Choose a dark vase and clean it before use.
-Cut the stems at a forty-five-degree angle every day so they can better absorb water.
+To take care of roses in a vase, first choose a dark vase and clean it before use.
+Cut the stems at a forty-five-degree angle so they can better absorb water.
 Fill your vase with lukewarm water and dissolve some flower food into it.
-Choose a shady spot for your flowers.
+Choose a shady spot for your roses.
 Change the water regularly.

 1. Clean your vase